edemaine/meteor-solid-template-helper/README.md

 helper) to a SolidJS component function.
 Optionally, you can provide other arguments (via more template helpers or, more usefully, from template data) that will be passed in as props to that component;
-if the arguments change reactively, the component will rerender.
+if the arguments change reactively, the component will update reactively (avoiding a complete dispose/render cycle).

 Here is an example HTML template that uses a SolidJS component: